Historic Sites

 Carswell Grove Church

-State Park
+Magnolia Springs State Park

-Magnolia Springs State Park is known for its crystal clear springs that flow at an estimated 9 million gallons of water per day and the boardwalk that spans the cool water along the natural spring interpretive boardwalk.
-During warmer months, visitors may watch for alligators, turtles and other wildlife.
+Magnolia Springs State Park is known for the crystal-clear springs flowing at an estimated 9 million gallons of water per day and the interpretive boardwalk that spans the cool water along the natural spring.
+Visitors may watch for alligators, turtles and other wildlife during warmer months.
 The park includes a number of hiking/biking trails.
 Private boats are allowed and fishing boats and canoes are available for rent.
-Magnolia Springs State Park is also home to the National Register of Historic Places listed Camp Lawton.
-Magnolia Springs Website
+The park is home to Camp Lawton, a National Register of Historic Places site.

 Dukes Pond